Jallianwala Bagh massacre: Visit by Queen Elizabeth II

-Demands for apology
+Demands for an apology

 There are long-standing demands in India that Britain should apologise for the massacre.
-Winston Churchill, on 8 July 1920, urged the House of Commons to punish Colonel Dyer.
-Churchill, who described the massacre as "monstrous", succeeded in persuading the House to forcibly retire Colonel Dyer, but would have preferred to have seen the colonel disciplined.
+Winston Churchill, on 8 July 1920, urged the House of Commons to punish Dyer.
+Churchill, who described the massacre as "monstrous", succeeded in persuading the House to forcibly retire Dyer but would have preferred to have seen him disciplined.

-An apology was made at the time in a statement made by Sir William Vincent, the home member of the Viceroy's Council in a debate on the Punjab disturbances.
-This made clear the deep regret of the Government of India.
-It made clear that the actions taken were wrong and repudiated by the Government.
-It was called a noteworthy case of improper action; "overdrastic and severe action, excessive use of force and acts ... reasonably interpreted as designed to humiliate Indian people ... cannot but be regarded as unpardonable (and) morally indefensible."
-In addition, the Indian Government reported in despatches to the UK government that the actions of General Dyer were far beyond what was necessary.
-Also, General Dyer acted far beyond the principle of using reasonable and minimum force.
-Sir William Vincent stated that the actions of Dyer were of deep regret.
-A manual of instructions was created after the massacre to instruct officers in their use of force and this was to be avoided unless absolutely necessary.
+An apology of sorts was made at the time in a statement by Sir William Vincent, the home member of the Viceroy's Council, during a debate on the Punjab disturbances.
+This statement expressed the deep regret of the Government of India and made clear that the actions taken were wrong and repudiated by the government.
+Vincent said that "overdrastic and severe action, excessive use of force and acts ... reasonably interpreted as designed to humiliate Indian people ... cannot but be regarded as unpardonable (and) morally indefensible."
+In addition, the Indian Government reported in despatches to the UK government that Dyer's actions were far beyond what was necessary and violated the principle of using reasonable and minimum force.
+A manual was created after the massacre to instruct officers in their use of force, which was to be avoided unless absolutely necessary.

-In February 2013 David Cameron became the first serving British Prime Minister to visit the site, laid a wreath at the memorial, and described the Amritsar massacre as "a deeply shameful event in British history, one that Winston Churchill rightly described at that time as monstrous.
+In February 2013, David Cameron became the first serving British prime minister to visit the site; he laid a wreath at the memorial and described the Amritsar massacre as "a deeply shameful event in British history, one that Winston Churchill rightly described at that time as monstrous.
 We must never forget what happened here and we must ensure that the UK stands up for the right of peaceful protests".
 Cameron did not deliver an official apology.
 This was criticised by some commentators.
-Writing in The Telegraph, Sankarshan Thakur wrote, "Over nearly a century now British protagonists have approached the 1919 massacre ground of Jallianwala Bagh thumbing the thesaurus for an appropriate word to pick.
+Writing in The Telegraph, Sankarshan Thakur stated: "Over nearly a century now British protagonists have approached the 1919 massacre ground of Jallianwala Bagh thumbing the thesaurus for an appropriate word to pick.
 'Sorry' has not been among them."

-The issue of apology resurfaced during the 2016 India visit of Prince William, Duke of Cambridge and the Duchess of Cambridge when both decided to skip the memorial site from their itinerary.
+The issue of apology resurfaced during the 2016 India visit of Prince William, Duke of Cambridge, and the Duchess of Cambridge when both decided to skip the memorial site from their itinerary.
 In 2017, Indian author and politician Shashi Tharoor suggested that the Jalianwala Bagh centenary in 2019 could be a "good time" for the British to apologise to the Indians for wrongs committed during the colonial rule.
 Visiting the memorial on 6 December 2017, London's mayor Sadiq Khan called on the British government to apologise for the massacre.

-In February 2019 the British House of Lords began discussing and debating the massacre.
+In February 2019, the British House of Lords began discussing and debating the massacre.

 On 12 April 2019, a ceremony was held in Amritsar just before the centenary anniversary of the massacre.
 Although she did not issue an apology, British Prime Minister Theresa May called the 1919 shooting of unarmed civilians a "shameful scar", echoing the 2013 statement made by David Cameron.